marcdurham/emailer/samples/docker/README.md

 This will put you in a shell in the docker container.

 Now run `email --sample-config > emailer.json` to create a config file.
+The file will be saved outside the container because the docker-compose file maps the local folder to the folder in the container.

 Finally type `exit` to exit the docker container.